When it comes to startups’ earliest funding sources, beyond founders’ personal liquidity (or debt…

 Contact Early Growth Financial Services for help with financial planning and setting milestones.

 4. Being constrained by your milestones.
 Some entrepreneurs may feel constrained by milestones, thinking that the process and structure which goes along with the business planning around setting these milestones and then the work of achieving them is constrictive and a hamper to innovation.
 I simply don’t believe this.
 Milestones aren’t albatrosses around your neck—you’re not working to them just for the sake of working to them.
-You’re working towards them because step by step, this is how you grow a successful company.
+You’re working towards them because step by step, this is how you create and grow a successful company.

 Do you practice milestone funding?
 Tell us about experience in comments below or contact Early Growth Financial Services for helping setting your milestones.